 A scholarship is generally an amount paid or allowed to a student at an educational institution for the purpose of study.
-A fellowship is generally an amount paid to an individual for the purpose of study or research.
+A fellowship grant is generally an amount paid or allowed to an individual for the purpose of study or research.
 Other types of grants include need-based grants (such as a Pell Grant) and Fulbright grants.

-If you receive a scholarship or fellowship grant, all or part of the amounts you receive may be tax-free.
+If you receive a scholarship, a fellowship grant, or other grant, all or part of the amounts you receive may be tax-free.

 - You are a candidate for a degree at an educational institution that maintains a regular faculty and curriculum and normally has a regularly enrolled body of students in attendance at the place where it carries on its educational activities; and

 - The amounts you receive are used to pay for tuition and fees required for enrollment or attendance at the educational institution, or for fees, books, supplies, and equipment required for courses at the educational institution.

 You must include in gross income: